Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 [:arrow_up:Back](#table-of-contents)

-# TESTED PLUGINS
+# TESTED THIRD-PARTY PLUGINS

-When I'm free, I will test different plugins and see what can be improve.
-If you are interested to know what I did for those plugins you can check out the below:
+When I'm free, I would test different plugins and see what can I do to it.
+If you are interested to know what plugins I've tested you can check out the below:

 This table will keep up to date